vic-ma/howtodismantle.github.io/_posts/2025-05-04-SAP-Hana-Meets-Peakboard-Mastering-ODBC-Integration-Step-by-Step.md

 ## Add an ODBC data source

-To access the Hana ODBC driver in the Peakboard Designer, we create a new ODBC data source.
+To access the Hana ODBC driver in Peakboard Designer, we create a new ODBC data source.
 It takes two strings:
 * "Connection string", which tells the data source how to connect to our database.
-* "Statement," which is the SQL statement to executed against the database.
+* "Statement," which is the SQL statement to execute against the database.

 ### Connection string
 Here are the parts of the connection string: